 Search engine optimization (SEO) is the process of improving the visibility of a website or a web page in search engines via the “natural” or un-paid (“organic” or “algorithmic”) search results.

-This term is used by techies, businesses, web developers, etc. and it MUST be a term you become familiar with.
-Embrace it because you want to be found in search results.
+This term is used by techies, businesses, web developers, etc. and I want you to embrace it too, because you want to be found in search results.
 You want to be visible!

 Getting a baseline